 The Nan Awaya Heritage Farmstead is located in eastern Atoka County, Oklahoma, within the heart of the Choctaw Nation.
 This 160 acre parcel was allotted to a young Choctaw woman at the time of statehood, and although it has changed hands many times since then, it has never been subdivided.
 Not withstanding the loans that we're paying on it, we've never really seen this land as our "property".
 Instead, we feel more like we belong to the land.
 Our time on this land connects us with the buffalo hunters who left their stone tools here 7,000 years ago and with the waves of monarch butterflies that will hopefully still be visiting this land's wildflowers 10,000 years from now.

 For occupying only 1/2 mile by 1/2 mile, we find ourselves on a diverse landscape.
-120 feet of elevation change, many natural springs, and different soil types give rise to a surprising variety of edible and culturally useful plants.
+120 feet of elevation change, many natural springs, and different soil types provide habitat for a variety of edible and culturally useful plants.
 Sadly, when we purchased this land, it had been seriously overgrazed for years, badly eroded, and logged.
 There was almost no grass on it.